uwplse/pumpkin-pi/README.md

 ### Overview

-At a high level, there are two main commands: `Find ornament` to search for ornaments, and `Lift` to lift along those ornaments. `Find ornament` supports two additional options to increase user confidence and to make the functions that it generates more useful.
+At a high level, there are two main commands: `Find ornament` to search for equivalences, and `Lift` (or `Repair` for tactic support) to lift along those equivalences. `Find ornament` supports two additional options to increase user confidence and to make the functions that it generates more useful.
 If you skip running the `Find ornament` command and just run `Lift`, then DEVOID will run `Find ornament` for you automatically first.